ItoSchum/LINE_Blog_img_crawler/README.md

 2. When `Please Input the Saving Path:` displayed<br>
 	- Please input the path where you want to save the images in the format.
 		- e.g. `~/[YOUR_DIRNAME]`
+	- If the `path` doesn't exist, it will be made up automatically, or it will just use the exist one.
+	- If you choose a `path` where there has already been some earlier image downloads by this script or not, the images will still be downloaded and replaced (if they share the same name).

 3. When `Please Choose Mode:` displayed<br>
 	- Input `0`: Current Page Lateset Article Only